 Building Systems Maintenance Certificate, also known as the SMC program, this certification is offered by BOMI International and covers HVAC, water systems, energy control and efficiency, and other building systems.

 In our 2021 maintenance report, respondents said that finding skilled maintenance workers is their biggest challenge right now.
 This means that employers have to approach the hiring process with enough attention and effort.
+Utilizing skills-based hiring allows employers to outline particular technical skills required for the role, as well as identify top maintenance candidates for employment.

 Maintenance supervisor jobs should clearly outline what is expected from the employee by listing duties, responsibilities, and working conditions (like expected levels of overtime work and general work environment).
-They should offer reasonable compensation and be sure to highlight benefits and perks that come with the job.
+They should offer reasonable compensation and be sure to highlight the benefits and perks that come with the job.

 If that fails, organizations can always look to promote one of their technicians/mechanics/electricians into a more supervisory role, which is also a great way to show existing workers that hard work will be rewarded.